 It’s imperative to understand the deep religious and spiritual meaning of this hand gesture.
 By performing it, the believer wants to convey the message that he is in fact a muwaḥḥid, one who worships God alone, as opposed to being a mushrik, one who associates others with God.
 Only a muwaḥḥid enters Paradise in Islamic thought.
 He who establishes and declares his faith in God alone, rejecting the association of partners with Him.
 It could therefore repeatedly be seen in situations of imminent danger, death or disaster.
 These are the moments that the human connection to God is established in its most pure form, allowing for the spontaneous physical manifestation of one’s creed.
 Famous examples are several pictures taken after the Egyptian Rābiʿa Massacre or, more recently, a victim of the New Zealand Christchurch attack being carried away to an ambulance.

 Since the emergence of the Islamic State militant organization, who’s members often posed with their index finger raised on photos, this sign of tawḥīd is falsely called an “IS gang sign”, or an “IS salute”.
-It need not be said that this isn’t just plain wrong and the result of ignorance, collective hysteria and fear mongering, it also creates a dangerous stepping-stone to increased attacks on random Muslims performing this hand gesture.
+It need not be said that this is just plain wrong and the result of ignorance, collective hysteria and fear mongering, but also creates a dangerous stepping-stone to increased attacks on random Muslims performing this hand gesture.
 It’s only logical that Muslim militants use this gesture as well, as they firstly consider themselves to be Muslim, and secondly are in dire need for legitimacy and representation among the wider Muslim population.
 That does not, however, mean that it effectively is their symbol.
 Such conclusions and deductions should be avoided as much as possible.

 Omer Sayadi (*1993) is a former student of the Catholic University of Leuven with a special love for the Middle East and North Africa.
 After receiving his Master’s degree in Arabic Language and Islamic Studies, he’s working with both refugees from the region as well as foreigners seeking to learn the Dutch language.
 He wrote columns on Islam in Europe and migration, and started MENA Symbolism as a means of combining everything history, politics, symbolism and society in one place.